Introduction

 Limitation of liability

 We will provide our professional services with reasonable care and skill.
-Our liability to you is limited to losses, damages, costs and expenses caused by our negligence, wilful default or breach of contract, subject to a maximum liability as noted below
+Our liability to you is limited to losses, damages, costs and expenses caused by our negligence, wilful default or breach of contract, subject to the maximum liability set out below.

-We cannot be responsible for matters outside our control such as delay by a government department in dealing with an enquiry, IT failures by government departments etc.
+We cannot be responsible for matters outside our control such as delay by a government department in dealing with an enquiry, IT failures by government departments, system outages, or the failure or interruption of third-party services.

-Professional advice is often time critical and we will not accept responsibility if you act on advice given by us on an earlier occasion without first confirming with us that the advice is still valid in light of any change in law or your circumstances.
-Furthermore, we will not accept any liability for losses arising from change in the law or the interpretation thereof that are first published after the date on which we gave advice.
+Professional advice is often time-critical and we will not accept responsibility if you act on advice given by us on an earlier occasion without first confirming with us that the advice is still valid in light of any change in law or your circumstances.
+Furthermore, we will not accept any liability for losses arising from changes in the law or the interpretation thereof that are first published after the date on which we gave advice.

-You agree to hold harmless and indemnify us, our principals, subcontractors, consultants and staff, to the fullest extent permitted by law, for any loss suffered by you arising from any misrepresentation (intentional or unintentional) provided by you orally or in writing in connection with this agreement.
+You accept full responsibility for the accuracy, completeness and integrity of any information, records and data supplied to us, whether directly or via third-party software or systems (including accounting packages and imports).
+You agree to hold harmless and indemnify us, our principals, subcontractors, consultants and staff, to the fullest extent permitted by law, for any loss suffered by you or us arising from any misrepresentation (intentional or unintentional), error, omission or corruption in such data, supplied by you or on your behalf, whether orally or in writing, in connection with this agreement.

 You have agreed that you will not bring any claim in connection with services we provide to you against any of our principals, subcontractors, consultants or staff personally.